 - Handling Associations – Finding the associations between different parameters in the available data.

 We use a programming language so that we can give the required instructions to the machine.
 The major programming languages used for implementing machine learning are Python and R.

 Which programming language should you learn for doing Machine Learning?

-I use Python for my machine learning related projects.
-Also, most of the people prefer Python over R for their work for many reasons.
+I use Python for my machine learning-related projects.
+Also, most people prefer Python over R for their work for many reasons.

 Let’s see why Python is widely used for machine learning.

 - Python has lots of packages and libraries that make machine learning very easy.